gitMaruf/SwiftExamples/README.md

 }

 ```
-2. Create a file into document directory of user domai mask (user folder)
+2. Create a file into document directory of user domain mask (user folder)

 ```swift
 let file = "file.txt" //this is the file. we will write to and read from it